Frankie Trumbauer: Life and career

-Born of part Cherokee ancestry in Carbondale, Illinois, United States, Trumbauer grew up in St Louis, Missouri, the son of a musical mother who directed saxophone and theater orchestras.
-His first important professional engagements were with the Edgar Benson and Ray Miller bands, shortly followed by the Mound City Blue Blowers, a local group that became nationally famous through their recordings on Brunswick.
+Born in Carbondale, Illinois, United States, Trumbauer grew up in St. Louis, Missouri, the son of a musical mother who directed saxophone and theater orchestras.
+The pianist Fred Bergin recalled him as "part Indian".
+His first important professional engagements were with the Edgar Benson and Ray Miller bands, shortly followed by the Mound City Blue Blowers, a local group that became nationally famous through their recordings on the Brunswick label.

 Trumbauer recruited Bix Beiderbecke for Jean Goldkette's Victor Recording Orchestra, of which he became musical director.
-After leaving Goldkette, he and Beiderbecke worked briefly in Adrian Rollini's short lived New Yorkers band, then joined Paul Whiteman in 1927.
-The same year, Trumbauer signed a contract with OKeh and released a 78 recording of "Singin' the Blues", featuring Beiderbecke on cornet and Eddie Lang on guitar.
-"Singin' the Blues" was a jazz classic originally recorded and released by the Original Dixieland Jazz Band in 1920.
+After leaving Goldkette, he and Beiderbecke worked briefly in Adrian Rollini's short-lived New Yorkers band, then joined Paul Whiteman in 1927.
+The same year, Trumbauer signed a contract with Okeh Records and released a 78 recording of "Singin' the Blues", featuring Beiderbecke on cornet and Eddie Lang on guitar.
+"Singin' the Blues" was a jazz classic originally recorded and released by the Original Dixieland Jass Band in 1920.
 The Okeh recording became a hit.
-Fletcher Henderson and His Orchestra recorded it in 1931 in the Trumbauer-Beiderbecke version.
+Fletcher Henderson and His Orchestra recorded it in 1931 in the Trumbauer–Beiderbecke version.

 Trumbauer played with Whiteman for eight of the following nine years.
-He had a separate contract with OKeh from 1927 through 1930, he recorded some of the small group jazz recordings of the era, usually including Beiderbecke until the April 30, 1929, session.
+He had a separate contract with Okeh from 1927 through 1930 and recorded some of the small group jazz recordings of the era, usually including Beiderbecke until the April 30, 1929, session.
 He recorded a handful of sides in 1931 for Brunswick.
 In 1932, he organized a band in Chicago and recorded for Columbia, but gave up the orchestra and returned to New York late in 1933.
 During 1934–1936, while again a member of Paul Whiteman's Orchestra, he also made a series of recordings for Brunswick and Victor, often including Jack Teagarden.

-In 1936 he led The Three T's, featuring the Teagarden brothers; in 1938, he and Mannie Klein started a band which they co-led; he billed himself as "Frank Trombar."
+In 1936, he led The Three T's, featuring the Teagarden brothers; in 1938, he and Mannie Klein started a band which they co-led; he billed himself as "Frank Trombar".
 In 1939, Trumbauer, a skilled pilot, left music (after recording a series of records for Varsity) to join the Civil Aeronautics Authority.

-During World War II he was a test pilot with North American Aviation, and trained military crews in the operation of the B-25 Mitchell bomber.
+During World War II, he was a test pilot with North American Aviation and trained military crews in the operation of the B-25 Mitchell bomber.
 He continued to work for the CAA after the war, and also played in the NBC Orchestra.
 After 1947, although he continued to play and record, he earned most of his income in aviation.